The application period for this workshop is closed.

 Journalists from immigrant backgrounds are strongly encouraged to apply.

 Tuition: $425.
 Space is limited.
-Scholarships and travel assistance available.
+Scholarships available.

 The deadline for applications is October 7, 2019.
 For more information email: email@example.com